 5. To Promote Efficiency 6.
 Reducing the Rigidity

 Know more about RBI Governors: A complete list of the past and present governors [UPDATED]

 How Dr. Patel made the final decision on the Monetary Policies?

 Dr. Patel has made the decisions regarding the policy after a discussion with the other members of Monetary Policy Committee (MPC).

-The committee was a combination of six members:
+The RBI Monetary Policy Committee is a combination of six members:

 1. Chetan Ghate (Government-appointed Economist)